jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/index.md

 <pre><code>% I want <span class="fg-red">red</span> color inside this paragraph</code></pre>

-## Humanised Sequences
+## Humanised Sequences Are Easier to Read
 This is also why it's [convenient to use Colorist](../user-guide/standard-colors/text-foreground.md) instead of manually writing raw ANSI escape codes.

 The `Color` class will generate the ANSI escape sequences and keep the code readable.
-This example generates the same terminal output as above:
+For example:

 ```python
 from colorist import Color

 print(f"I want {Color.RED}red{Color.OFF} color inside this paragraph")
 ```

+The result in the terminal output is the same as before:

+<pre><code>% I want <span class="fg-red">red</span> color inside this paragraph</code></pre>